 When the new scwo building opened in 1998, the boaw was among the first to establish its office there.
 It is now the focal point for Bahá’í women in their activities for service to the public.

+Other activities

 Bahá’í women are also active in other women’s organisations.
 A Bahá’í, Dr Phyllis Chew, became President of aware in 1998.
 Dr Chew is also a founder member and past President of the University Women’s Association of Singapore (uwas), an affiliate of the International Federation of University Women (ifuw).

-Many other Bahá’í women have also been recognised for their active contibution to society at large.
+Many other Bahá’í women have also been recognised for their active contibutions to society at large.
 The following Bahá’í women were also recipients of “The Long Service Award” from the Ministry of Community Development: Dr Phyllis Chew, Mrs Fatima Tia Traazil, Mrs Anula Samuel, Ms Lynette Thomas, Ms Tan Lay Kuan and Mrs Rose Ong.

-Inter-religious Activities
+Inter-religious activities

 Know thou assuredly that the essence of all the Prophets of God is one and the same.

 Bahá’u’lláh

 World Religion Day